 First, check with your local transit agency to see if the card has been returned.
 If so, you may reclaim your old card at no cost.

-If not, download the Lost Card Application (PDF) You can have the transit agency mail you the form, or you may go to your nearest transit office to fill one out and pay the $5 fee.
+If not, download the Lost Card Application (PDF).
+You can also have the transit agency mail you the form, or you may go to your nearest transit office to fill one out and pay the $3 fee.